viniciusarruda/my-faster/README.md

     - Todas devem ser checadas apos cada modificacao da rede para ver a consistencia.
 - [ ] Overfit some data.. check instability.. if persist, compare the overfiting against another Faster R-CNN implementation
 - [ ] Check if the DataLoader is really efficient, if so, put the data pre-processing inside the getitem() - it will make the code simpler and to adapt to any image size easier.
-- [ ] Check about the pattern of bbox.
-I really need to consider bbox as pixels position or continuous ?
-      If continuous, makes sense to calculade the area as w1 - w0 + 1 (so, re-check the NMS) ?
 ---------- Well done!
 Keep going! --------------
 - [ ] Add ResNet101 (currently is ResNet18)
 - [ ] Document as in https://realpython.com/documenting-python-code/